stacycalhoun/Intro_to_R_in_Ecology_Resources/README.md

 a coding component.

-The Intro to R lab exercise introduces some basic coding concepts and is designed to have the instructor walk through it with the students so that additional instructions or tailoring the code/concepts for the specific course can be made.
+The Intro to R lab exercise introduces some basic coding concepts and is designed to have the instructor walk through it with the students so that additional instructions and/or tailoring of the code or concepts for the specific course can be made.

 Cheat sheets are downloaded from the rstudio website under the resources->cheatsheets tabs.